 NB.
 The numbers in brackets refer to the sources listed at the end.

-The ’Lewes Group’ of wall-paintings is perhaps the greatest area of controversy in the field of Sussex early church studies, into which foreign scholars have been drawn.
+The ’Lewes Group’ of wall-paintings is perhaps the greatest area of controversy in the field of Sussex early church studies, into which several foreign scholars have been drawn.
 The questions of artistic influences and possible authorship have been discussed for well over a century.
-Though the paintings at Hardham were found in 1866, it was the discovery of those at Clayton in 1893 that suggested a linked group of early wall-paintings in Mid-Sussex, including some found at Keymer and Westmeston but neither of them preserved.
-Contemporary drawings of those at Westmeston (in 5) are known, but only a written record of those at Keymer is known, so further discussion of them is not profitable.
+Though the paintings at Hardham had been recorded in 1866, it was the discovery of those at Clayton in 1893 that suggested a linked group of early wall-paintings in Mid-Sussex, which would include the previous discovery of some at Keymer and Westmeston, neither of them preserved.
+Contemporary drawings of those at Westmeston (in 5) are known, though owing much to C19 styles of drawing, but there is only a written record of those at Keymer, so further discussion of them is not profitable.

 A final addition to the ‘group’ (so far) was in 1955, when fragments were uncovered at Plumpton, showing stylistic and iconographic similarities.
-Others had been uncovered there in 1867, but not preserved and more came to light in 1964.
-Campion had seen those found in 1867, but drew no conclusioms as they were then dated to the C14.
-Amongst those now to be seen, there is an evident decline in technique and Robin Milner-Gulland (16) inclines to place them near the end of the ‘group’s’ period of activity, which seems reasonable, whilst E C Rouse (in SNQ 14 (Nov 1956) pp187-89) dated the first paintings to be uncovered to c1120.
+Others had been uncovered there in 1867 but not preserved and more came to light in 1964.
+Campion had seen those found in 1867, but drew no conclusions as they were then dated to the C14.
+Among those now to be seen, there is an evident decline in technique and Robin Milner-Gulland (16) inclines to place them near the end of the ‘Group’s’ period of activity, which seems reasonable, whilst E C Rouse (in SNQ 14 (Nov 1956) pp187-89) dated the paintings he uncovered in 1955 to c1120.

-Subsequent discussion has centred on the nature of the group and the extent and origin of foreign influence; both remain controversial.
+Subsequent discussion has centred on the nature of the Group and the extent and origin of foreign influence; both remain controversial.
 No one has questioned the existence of a group of some kind, whilst the extent of foreign influence is important because it could affect the dating.
-Binsted and Witley have not been reinstated into the canon and need not be further considered, but archaeology has revealed what appear to be related fragments at Angmering and David Park (18) has suggested that the remains of clearly early paintings at Eastergate, known since 1869 but now covered up and never properly investigated, should also be considered.
+Binsted and Witley have not been reinstated into the canon and need not be further considered, but archaeology has revealed what could be related fragments at Angmering and David Park (18) has suggested that the remains of clearly early paintings at Eastergate, known since 1869 but long covered up and never properly investigated, should also be considered.

-Possible alternatives for the centre of the group have emerged.
+Possible alternatives for the centre of the Group have emerged.
 The addition of Coombes and doubts about Clayton’s links to Lewes weakened the arguments for this being at Lewes, though the priory was one of the three dominant church-building projects in Sussex at the time.
 As long as the churches with paintings were in Mid-Sussex and assuming that priests in a large church were most likely to possess the necessary learning and influence, it seemed the most plausible candidate.
-However, Angmering and Eastergate are closer to Chichester and if they are included, it could equally be argued that the group spread eastwards from there.
+However, Angmering and Eastergate are closer to Chichester and their inclusion could equally suggest that the Group spread eastwards from there.
 For geographical reasons, the third candidate, Battle Abbey, is less likely, though like Chichester and Lewes it was being built and thus attracted skilled artisans and workmen.

 Technical questions also illuminate those of dating.
 All the paintings are in true fresco technique, in which the paint is applied directly to wet plaster (made from gypsum, which is found around Battle).
 This technique makes colours more durable, since the pigments combine with the plaster as it dries, but has the drawback that the artist has to work fast on a small part of the design at a time.
 As it is hard to make changes, it is only for use by confident artists and fell out of use in England in the C12, though developed further in Italy.
-Differing techniques of painting suggest that several artists were at work; for example, at Clayton but not Hardham, black underpainting is used for the flesh tints.
-The small number of pigments were mineral in origin, eg ochre for red.
+Differing techniques of painting suggest that several artists were at work; for example, at Clayton but not Hardham, black under-painting is used for the flesh tints.
+The small number of pigments were mineral in origin, e g ochre for red.
 Much work has been done on analysing them, showing that most come from readily available raw materials, sometimes blended.
-There are a few more exotic ingredients, notably the greens, which may be made from malachite, which is likely to have been imported – the nearest known source at this time was in eastern France.
+There are a few more exotic ingredients, notably the greens, likely to be made from malachite, which was probably imported from eastern France, then the nearest known source.

 Even if the iconography came from other, more learned sources, the artists’ skills are evident.
 The figures in the surviving paintings have tall, narrow proportions and a tendency to gesticulate.
 The painter of the giant at Coombes, seeming to hold up one side of the chancel arch, had observed men carry great weights and could depict what he had seen.
 The figures of Adam and Eve at Hardham attempt to depict human anatomy realistically and the overall design of Clayton, the finest surviving composition, must have been literally awe-inspiring in the dark church.

-For much of the debate about the ‘Lewes Group’, the question of their date has seemed secondary, pace Milner-Gulland, though its relevance is obvious.
+For the earlier part of the debate about the ‘Lewes Group’, the question of their date seems not to have generated much sustained thought, though its relevance is obvious.
 The first writer on Clayton, C E Keyser (1896 (14)), proposed a late C13 dating, even though Campion had suggested over 30 years before that the Westmeston paintings were probably mid-C12.
 Keyser gave no reason; nor does Caiger-Smith (4) who with Anne Marshall (see next paragraph) is the only subsequent writer to propose relatively late dates – c1200 (Clayton), ‘second half of the C12’ (Coombes) or ‘late C12’ (Hardham).

-The first writer to take dating seriously was Johnston.
+The first authority to take dating seriously was Johnston.
 At first, he inclined to the early C12, but in his latest thoughts of 1935 (AJ 92 p418) he suggested, without giving reasons, that Hardham dated from c1140 and Clayton from c1160 (he thought them related but not by the same hand).
 Soon afterwards, Tristram proposed datings of c1125 for Hardham and c1150 for Clayton.
-For a long time neither was challenged – Pevsner, Grabar, Rickert and Demus follow them without comment; Bell notes they are controversial, but does not enlarge.
-Only in the 1980s was the matter reconsidered.
+For a long time neither was challenged – Pevsner, Grabar, Rickert and Demus follow these without comment whilst Bell notes they are controversial but does not enlarge.
+Only in the 1980s was the matter reconsidered seriously.
 Park reverted to Johnston’s earlier dating and proposed c1100-10, in which he is followed by Dodwell and, specifically in the case of Hardham but more widely, by implication, by the Courtauld researchers (6).
 Milner-Gulland initially proposed a pre-Conquest date for Clayton (perhaps c1050) and, as the most assured, placed it first in a sequence ending with Plumpton, which he believed to be post-Conquest but pre-1086.
 This remains his preference, whilst acknowledging difficulties over the dating of the architecture and the small number of surviving paintings.
-Most recently, Anne Marshall (in www.paintedchurch.org retrieved on 29/4/2013), who has still to examine the paintings at Plumpton and has has not yet completed her study of those in the nave at Hardham, has reverted to something approaching Tristram’s datings.
+Most recently, Anne Marshall (in www.paintedchurch.org retrieved on 29/4/2013), who has not examined the paintings at Plumpton and not completed her study of those in the nave at Hardham, has reverted to something approaching Tristram’s datings.
 She has assigned all the paintings to the C12 with Hardham dating from around 1125 and Clayton and Coombes from the second half of the century.
 Since she has not as yet essayed a chronology of the paintings in the various churches, as Milner-Gulland has done, it is possible that these datings will be modified.

 Though there is no documentary evidence, the visual evidence alone suggests a linked group of paintings.
 The surviving works that can be linked with certainty are all in what is vaguely called Mid-Sussex, stretching from Plumpton in the east to Hardham in the west.
 The possibility of related paintings at Eastergate and Angmering further west requires serious examination, especially of the former, which are said to be still in situ.
-As far as the paintings at Westmeston are concerned, despite the impossibility of examining these today, similarities of iconography in the surviving sketches and geographical factors are powerful arguments for their inclusion in any group.
+As far as the paintings at Westmeston are concerned, despite the impossibility of examining them today, similarities of iconography shown on the surviving sketches as well as geographical factors are powerful arguments for their inclusion in any group.